 William Glick is a New York based playwright whose plays include Kin Folk (World Premiere, The New Colony 2016), The Bigot, Wilma, Through the Clouds I See Nuremberg, The Winter Farm, and the libretto for the children’s opera Cry Wolf (2017 Crane Prize for Performing Arts).
 His work has been developed with Northlight Theatre, The House, Chicago Dramatists, The New Colony, First Floor Theatre, and the Sewanee Writers' Conference.
-He has been a finalist for the 2016 Heideman Award and Bay Area Playwrights Festival and a semi-finalist for PlayPenn and the National Playwrights Conference.
-His play Kin Folk was shortlisted for the Relentless Award.
+He has been a finalist for the Heideman Award and Bay Area Playwrights Festival and a semi-finalist for PlayPenn and the National Playwrights Conference.
+His play Kin Folk was shortlisted for the 2016 Relentless Award.
 He is interested in making theater that depicts three-dimensional right wing characters and openly explores conservative thought.
 He received his BA from the University of Chicago and was a James Michener Fellow at UT-Austin.
 He is currently a member of Clubbed Thumb's 2017-2018 Early Career Writers Group.

 MAY 2017: Cry Wolf won the Crane Prize for Performing Arts.